18 Penn State frat brothers charged after ignoring dying pledge for 12 hours

-Nearly 20 members of a Penn State University fraternity are facing criminal charges, including involuntary manslaughter, after a pledge fatally fell down stairs in February, Pennsylvania prosecutors announced Friday.
+Nearly 20 members of a Penn State University fraternity are facing criminal charges, including involuntary manslaughter, after a pledge fatally fell down stairs during an alcohol-fueled event, Pennsylvania prosecutors announced Friday.

-Eighteen brothers belonging to Beta Theta Pi were set to be arraigned Friday afternoon following a months-long investigation into the death of 19-year-old Timothy Piazza, a sophomore engineering major.
+Eighteen brothers belonging to Beta Theta Pi were set to be arraigned Friday afternoon following a months-long investigation into the death of 19-year-old Timothy Piazza, a sophomore engineering major from Lebanon, New Jersey.

 The charges include aggravated assault, hazing, furnishing alcohol to minors and consumption of alcohol by a minor, said Centre County District Attorney Stacy Parks Miller.
 Eight of the brothers have also been charged with involuntary manslaughter and the fraternity itself has been charged.